civicmakers/api/README.md

   * See http://jsonapi.org/format/#crud
   * We need user authentication at this point
     * Use https://github.com/plataformatec/devise
+* At this point we can switch from using hard-coded JSON to using the API
+* Add tests
 * Write the spec in Swagger
   * http://swagger.io/
 * Currently we have two models, ProjectImage and ProjectComponentImage, that are the same data wise, and only differ because of their relationships.
 Merge these into 1 model.